What is Mental Illness?

 There are several types of mental illnesses which include the following:

 - Anxiety Disorders: these are classified with their triggers and include phobias such as homesickness (agoraphobia), Social anxiety disorders, generalized anxiety disorder (GAD) and panic disorders.
+Check for Ridgecrest Anxiety Free Review, as this supplement may help to deal with anxiety.

 - Behavioral Disorders: these refer to inabilities to portray up to standard behaviors in an occasion.
 They include Attention Deficit Hyperactivity disorder (ADHD).